 If you would like to request a design consult for your lab teaching team, please email us at email@example.com for help.

 If the focus is on interpreting experimental data, consider extracting datasets from the published literature that are aligned with the experiments students would have encountered in lab and develop problem sets or projects that focus on the interpretation of the data.

 Provide students with sample data, perhaps in the form in which it would have been collected, and ask students to complete the analysis as if they had collected the data themselves.
 For cases where observations are part of the process, consider recording yourself or a TA completing the lab and ask students to take the necessary measurements and observations from the video.
-The Journal of Visualized Experiments offers thousands of videos of experiments, including many designed for students.

 You could also combine the experimental protocols with interspersed questions that explore the reasons behind specific steps so that students gain deeper intuition into why certain procedures are performed.
 In place of actually performing the experiment, students can gain a critique-based understanding of the method followed by data interpretation.